pvasek/kudu-wiki/Investigating-issues.md

 1. An issue with Azure Web Sites
 2. An issue with the git support itelf

-Record what the error is and report it.
+Record what the error is and report it to the [forum](http://social.msdn.microsoft.com/Forums/en-US/azuregit/threads)

 ## Getting the git service log